Post-Conviction Litigation in Northern Virginia

 Virginia Criminal Appellate Procedure

 Virginia appellate procedure is governed by the Virginia Rules of the Supreme Court.
-In general, a defendant in a Virginia circuit court seeking to appeal a conviction must file a notice of appeal to the Virginia Court of Appeals with the circuit court clerk within thirty days of the entry of the final sentencing order.
-Subsequently, the defendant will file a petition for appeal with the Virginia Court of Appeals.
+In general, a criminal defendant in a Virginia circuit court seeking to appeal a conviction must file a notice of appeal to the Virginia Court of Appeals with the circuit court clerk within 30 days of the entry of the final sentencing order.
+Va.
+Sup.
+Ct.
+R. 5A:8.
+Counsel should ensure that the trial court record is complete and all transcripts are prepared and filed with the trial court within 60 days of entry of final judgment.
+Va.
+Sup.
+Ct.
+R. 5A:8).
+The trial court will thereafter transmit the record to the Court of Appeals.

-If the Virginia Court of Appeals or Supreme Court grants a petition (awards an appeal) in whole or in part, then it has agreed to hear the appeal on the merits, requiring additional briefing and oral argument before the court provides a written decision.
-If the defendant is ultimately unsuccessful in the Court of Appeals after an appeal has been awarded and decision rendered (and any rehearing request has also been denied), he may then note his appeal to the Virginia Supreme Court and petition the Virginia Supreme Court to award an appeal.
+If the defendant is ultimately unsuccessful in the Court of Appeals, the defendant may then note an appeal to the Virginia Supreme Court and petition the Virginia Supreme Court to award an appeal.
 If ultimately unsuccessful in the Virginia Supreme Court, and the case has a federal or constitutional issue, the defendant may petition the US Supreme Court for a writ of certiorari.

 We recognize that it is the defendant’s decision to appeal and can aid in advising whether pursuing an appeal is appropriate.
 Important criteria to consider in determining to pursue an appeal include whether there are meritorious appellate issues, the consequences of the conviction, the remedy if the appeal is successful (a new trial or dismissal?), and the financial and emotional costs of appeal.